chendo/geotag-alpha-site/_pages/readme.md

 ## Known issues

-* Camera may not be able reconnect if device goes out of range, or there is heavy Bluetooth interference
+* Fixed in build 23: Camera may not be able reconnect if device goes out of range, or there is heavy Bluetooth interference